 For example, as the US reached 50% of one dose, travellers reacted, taking to the skies.

-A small sampling can be found in the home of our US office.
-In Austin, Texas travellers experienced hours-long lines the first week of June as travellers took flight.
+A small sampling can be found in Austin, Texas (home of our US office).
+There, travellers experienced an hours-long line the first week of June as travellers took flight.